wzychla/OldMusicBox.EIH.Client/README.md

 To connect to the actual WK site you get production certificates from a certificate provider.

 ## Version History:

+* 0.71 (2022-09-12)
+	* no changes in the client code and thus no new NuGet package.
+	A fix in the demo server changes the way the SAMLArt is returned to the client.
+In previous version of the demo server, the SAMLArt was returned by just redirecting back to the client (GET) and passing the SAMLArt in the query string.
+Currently, the demo server POSTs back the SAMLArt to the client (and this is how the actual WK site works).
+	Consult `ServerDemo::LoginController::HandleAuthenticationRequest`, lines 73-83 for more details.
+This detail could be important to a client as according to the newly introduced SameSite cookie policy in web browsers, cross site GET redirects carry cookies but POST redirects do not.

 * 0.70 (2021-07-13)
     * fixed something that looks like a problem at the server.
 Looks like the production server (`login.gov.pl`) does the `aes256-gcm` differently than the two, the integration